HazyResearch/CaffeConTroll/README.md

 paper](http://arxiv.org/abs/1403.7550) in the context of Deep Learning.
-In particular, we plan to use this framework to study the trade off between statistical efficiency (*roughly, the number of steps an algorithm take to converge*) versus hardware efficiency (*roughly, the efficiency of each of those steps*).
+In particular, we plan to use this framework to study the trade off between statistical efficiency (*roughly, the number of steps an algorithm take to converge*) and hardware efficiency (*roughly, the efficiency of each of those steps*).
 We'll also play with our [Hogwild!](http://i.stanford.edu/hazy/papers/hogwild-nips.pdf) ideas.